TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-security-managedkeys.md

 ### **Azure Key Vault Key is revoked and you cannot create or delete a collection or database**
 The only allowed operation when account keys are revoked is to delete the account.
 No other operations are permitted.
-You should restore key access and operation will be permitted once the account is fully operational which may take upto 1 hour.
+You should restore key access and operation will be permitted once the account is fully operational which may take up to 1 hour.

 ### **You have restored key access but the account is still not operational**